Durable Goods Orders Report, News and How It Predicts the Future

 Capital goods are machinery and equipment used in everyday business.
 That gives a better picture of real business spending.
 That's because it removes the effects of large orders for defense, commercial aircraft, and automobiles.

-Shipments of durable goods fell 0.1 percent in April.
-They rose 7.3 percent year-over-year.
+Shipments of durable goods rose 1.7 percent in June.
+They rose 6.8 percent year-over-year.
 Durable goods shipments are a component of the nation's economic output.
 Its strength will probably translate into strong gross domestic product for the second quarter.
 The Bureau of Economic Analysis uses durable goods shipments as a base to calculate Fixed Business Investment.
 That comprises 17 percent of GDP.
 The most current GDP statistics usually reflect the durable goods performance during that quarter.

 What Are Durable Goods